Outgrowing sole trader status

 Good luck with your expanded venture.
 If you need any help with running and growing your business, you’ll find plenty of assistance on the Westpac Help for your business page.

-2. Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, by clicking the above links; and consider if the product is right for you.
+1. Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article (including any related to tax) is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.